ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

 <h3>3.
-33 Concepts Every JavaScript Developer Should Know - <a href="https://medium.com/@codingwinner/33-concepts-every-javascript-developer-should-know-ef225a72ed7f" target="_blank" rel="noopener noreferrer">link</a></h3>
+45 JavaScript Super Hacks Every Developer Should Know - <a href="https://medium.com/dev-genius/45-javascript-super-hacks-every-developer-should-know-92aecfb33ee8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codingwinner`**
+✍️ **posted by `Amit Mishra`**

-<blockquote>I have collected 50+ articles on this subject which I hope will help you learn better.</blockquote>
+<blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
+Here are super hacks that will make you a…</blockquote>

 <h3>4.
-JavaScript Day 96 — Mastering Interview Basics: A Comprehensive Guide for Interview Preparation - <a href="https://medium.com/@kirtikau/javascript-day-96-mastering-interview-basics-a-comprehensive-guide-for-interview-preparation-03535eccead2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Functions — JS🚀 - <a href="https://medium.com/@rehannajam2/mastering-functions-js-c0db98bf06e3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kirti K`**
+✍️ **posted by `Abdul Rehan`**

-<blockquote>100 Days of JavaScript Interview Prep: A Beginner’s Journey | General Introduction Interview Questions</blockquote>
+<blockquote>Functions are the core of JavaScript, enabling you to modularize your code for greater simplicity and reusability.
+In this blog, we’ll…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>